JakeLegendXIII/cipherlist-the-terminal/README.md

 * Bliss (Windows XP wallpaper) by Charles O'Rear

 The Fonts were Bitmap Fonts created by ChevyRay on Itch.io and part of their amazing Font pack that can be purchased [here](https://chevyray.itch.io/pixel-font-megapack).
-I break their rules and do some scaling on them, but trust me they're much better than I make them look in my game here :)
+I break their rules and do some scaling on them, but trust me they're much better than I make them look in my game here. :)